nellurivenkat/ShoppingAppNelluriVenkat/README.md

 The app uses the fake store API to consume resources, and all resources have the same structure as the JSON API responses.

 Login details

+Username: mor_2314

-Username: mor_2314 Password: 83r5^_
+Password: 83r5^_

+Student Details

-student Name - 25463 Name - Nelluri Venkat
+Student Name - Nelluri Venkat
+student ID - 25463